 It is recommended that any steel beam leaves a minimum headroom of 2.0m, which is the mandatory minimum height for landings and stairways.
 When steel beams are used and timber joists are fitted between, it is important to allow for the shrinkage, which will occur, when the joists dry to their equilibrium moisture content.

 The floor deck or ceiling should not bear on the steel beam and cause distortion of the floor or ceiling.
 A movement gap of approximately 12mm between the steel and the floor deck and 5mm between the steel and ceiling will generally be adequate for moisture movement.

 If new floor joists are to be installed over an existing ceiling it is advisable to allow 10mm clearance between the underside of the joist and the ceiling to allow for possible deflection of the joists under floor loading.

 Floorboards should be cramped before screwing, and all screws should be below the board surface, screws should be 55mm in length 3.5mm in width.
 Three screws should be used at each support.
 The ends of boards should be butted over joists with both boards adequately supported.
 End joists should be staggered so that they are at least two board widths apart.
 Any board should span at least three joists.

-Loft floor decking is usually fitted to a house that already has heating therefore moisture content isn’t really a issue and this prevents excessive shrinkage and possible distortion, tongued and grooved flooring is usually used in loft conversions 2400mm x 600mm
+Loft flooring is usually fitted to a house that already has heating, therefore the moisture content isn’t really an issue and this prevents excessive shrinkage and possible distortion, tongued and grooved flooring is usually used in loft conversions 2400mm x 600mm

 When purlins and supports are to be removed to form usable space, alternative support must be provided to the rafters.
 It is important to establish the total function of the existing purlin since in some cases purlins and ties may provide resistance to outward thrust as well as vertical support.